It’s one of the most important things to see in Washington D.C., and in this post, you’ll discover some interesting facts about the Capitol Building.

 4. The architect was inspired by two famous landmarks in Paris

-In order to find the design for the Capitol Building, Thomas Jefferson, who was Secretary of State at the time, came up with another great idea, which was to organize a competition to find the ultimate design for one of the most important buildings in the United States.
+To find the design for the Capitol Building, Thomas Jefferson, who was Secretary of State at the time, came up with another great idea, which was to organize a competition to find the ultimate design for one of the most important buildings in the United States.

 This competition started in 1792 and drew at least 10 submissions.
 Unfortunately, all the initial submissions were pretty bad and it wasn’t until January 31, 1793, that a winner was picked.